isomerpages/moe-xinghuapri/_programmes/Programme for Active Learning (PAL).md

-The two broad areas of Sports & Games and Outdoor Education, and Performing Arts and Visual Arts are selected as they provide:
+The two broad areas of Sports &amp; Games and Outdoor Education, and Performing Arts and Visual Arts are selected as they provide:

 *   Platforms for experiential learning: experimentation, exploration and achieving success; and